Skip to main content

 Research partnerships

-Bath currently ranks in the top 40% of the sector (45th out of 135) for Research Partnerships.
-We are currently working on implementing a plan that moves it to the top 20% of the sector by 2025-26.
+The Knowledge Exchange Framework (KEF) measures research partnership levels as a combination of the cash contribution to collaborative research and co-authorship with non-academic partners.
+We remained in the top 40% of the sector (55th out of 139) in KEF 4, published in September 2024.
+We are currently working on developing a plan that moves us to the top 20% of the sector by 2025-26.

 Fostering an outstanding and inclusive community

-First degree continuation rates are monitored as a measure of how supportive our learning environment is.
-Increasing to 98% in 2020-21, we continued to exceed its target of 95% or 2.5 percentage points above the benchmark.
-Bath’s continuation rate remains amongst the very best in the sector.
+First degree continuation rate is monitored as a measure of how supportive our learning environment is.
+Exceeding our target of 95% or 2.5 percentage points above the benchmark, our continuation rate remains amongst the very best in the sector.

 Staff engagement index

 This indicator is based on a set of questions from an internal work and well-being survey.
-The questions relate to staff’s pride in working for us, support provided by their manager, feeling part of a community, and satisfaction with work-life balance.
-We have seen improvements over the last 18 months and have plans in place to continue on this upward trajectory.
+The questions relate to staffs’ pride in working for Bath, support provided by their manager, feeling part of a community, and satisfaction with work-life balance.
+At 7.0, we are currently at our three-year high and have plans in place to continue on this upward trajectory.

 Graph showing staff engagement index